-Description The subject property comprises a purpose built first floor flat within a four storey tenement block.
-Accommodation Entrance Hall, Living Room/Dining Room, Kitchen, Bedroom and Bathroom with WC Gross internal floor area (m2) 53 or thereby Neighbourhood and location The subjects are situated within an established residential area of mixed style properties lying to the Shandon area of Edinburgh and being convenient for all local amenities.
-Age 1900 Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a first floor flat within a four storey and basement tenement block.
+Accommodation First Floor: Entrance Hall, Kitchen, Living Room, Four Bedrooms, Boxroom and Bathroom with WC.
+Gross internal floor area (m2) 128 sq.m. or thereby.
+Neighbourhood and location The subjects are situated within an established residential and commercial area lying to the Tollcross/Meadows area of Edinburgh and being convenient for all local amenities.
+Age 1870.
+Weather Dry and sunny.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry chimney stacks present.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is timber pitched and overlaid in slates incorporating a flat
+The roof is timber pitched and overlaid in slates incorporating